Maniceraf/manic_todo_app_2/README.md

 ## Features

-- Display tasks
+- Display all tasks.
-- Add, edit, and delete tasks
+- Add a task.
-- Mark tasks as completed
+- Mark a task as completed.
+- Delete a task.
-- User-friendly interface
+- User-friendly interface.

 ## Screenshots